 6.3.1 The intermediate and final heat treatments, specified by the Manufacturer, are to be submitted for consideration.
-In particular, the heat treatments are to be such as to avoid hair-line cracks.
+In particular, the heat treatments are to be such as to avoid

 For rotors of welded construction, the heat treatment is to be specially approved.